 ARTS 498: Individual Study Topics

 Designed for the advanced student who wishes to do independent study or research.
 Content and methods of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.
-Credits: 1-3 Prerequisites: Approval by department chair

 ARTS 499: Directed Group Study Topics